Lead Generation Strategies: A Complete Beginner's Guide

 You also need to look for red flags - time-wasters who will never do anything more than download your lead magnets to soak up all the freebies.
 Qualifying leads is as much about chasing good quality leads as it is about weeding out the low-quality ones.

 More leads than you could ever dream of

 As marketers, the pressure is always on to deliver a stream of valuable, qualified leads through the sales funnel.

 You already understand the importance of lead generation – the hard part is coming up with ideas that work.

-Whether you use all of the ideas above, or just a handful, you’ll be raking qualified leads in no time!
+Whether you use all of the ideas above to generate leads, or just a handful, you’ll be raking qualified leads in no time!

 It’s a lot to take in, so you may need a little help.
 That’s where Online Marketing Gurus can make things easy.

 Before you even sign up with us we start with a free audit to identify quick wins and long term strategy roadmaps.
-We look through everything - from your SEO to PPC, social media, email marketing and content marketing - to uncover the gaps and opportunities within your digital marketing strategy.
+We look through everything - from your SEO to Google Ads, social media, email marketing and content marketing - to uncover the gaps and opportunities within your online marketing strategy.

 Claim your free digital audit (usually valued at $2,000) with our experts today.
 We’ll take a good, hard look at your website and tell you what’s working and what’s not.

 The best part is, we’ll outline the opportunities to bring in even more leads, both in the short-term and the long-term.
 All this for FREE!